7 Best Workbenches of 2026

 This one is going to look like an odd pick because GRIDMANN sells the bench as a commercial kitchen prep table, not a workbench.
 Every shop mechanic and reloader I know who has bought one keeps it for the same reason: stainless steel is the only surface that cleans up after the kind of mess wood never recovers from.
 Brake cleaner, gasoline, used motor oil, battery acid, gun-cleaning solvents — wood absorbs all of it and never comes back.
 Stainless wipes clean with a shop towel.
 For mechanical work, that is the entire conversation.

 The 18-gauge type 430 stainless top is genuinely robust — the same metallurgy used in commercial restaurant work tables that get pounded on every day for decades.
-The galvanized lower shelf adds a second 48-by-24-inch staging area for parts trays, fluid catch pans, and bulk tool storage, which is exactly what you need during an engine or transmission job.
+GRIDMANN has rotated its lineup and the 48-inch version has left Amazon, so the 60-by-24-inch table is now the size to buy — a foot more stainless for the money and the same build throughout.
+The galvanized lower shelf adds a second 60-by-24-inch staging area for parts trays, fluid catch pans, and bulk tool storage, which is exactly what you need during an engine or transmission job.
 The adjustable bullet feet level the bench on an out-of-flat garage slab without shimming, which is a small detail that matters every time you set down a part you do not want to roll.

 The trade-offs are obvious and they are honest.
 Hard stainless dings hand tools when you set them down — put a rubber mat down if you care.
 The open frame underneath has no enclosed storage — you are pairing this with a separate tool chest, full stop.
 And the NSF certification, while not relevant to garage use, signals that the welds and metallurgy passed commercial-kitchen sanitation review, which is a higher bar than any consumer workbench is held to.
 For mechanical and chemical work, this is the right bench.